javascript-tutorial/en.javascript.info/7-network/07-xmlhttprequest/article.md

 ## Cross-origin requests

-`XMLHttpRequest` can make cross-domain requests, using the same CORS policy as `fetch`.
+`XMLHttpRequest` can make cross-domain requests, using the same CORS policy as [fetch](info:fetch-crossorigin).

 Just like `fetch`, it doesn't send cookies and HTTP-authorization to another origin by default.
 To enable them, set `xhr.withCredentials` to `true`: